maxim2266/smap/README.md

 `void smap_release(smap* const map, void (*free_value)(void*))`<br>
 Releases resources allocated for the map.
 The map object itself is _not_ free'd, but is left in a state suitable for re-initialisation using `smap_init()`.
-The `free_value()` callback function is called on each value in the map and is expected to deallocate resources associated with the value, if any.
+The `free_value()` callback function is called once per each value in the map and is expected to deallocate resources associated with the value, if any.

 `int smap_compact(smap* const map)`<br>